Ved Mehta: Early life and education

-Literary career
+Career

 His first book, an autobiography called Face to Face, which placed his early life in the context of Indian politics, history and Anglo-Indian relations, was published in 1957; its narrative ends around the time Mehta enrolled at Pomona.
 Mehta published his first novel, Delinquent Chacha, in 1966.
 It was serialized in The New Yorker.
 He subsequently wrote more than 24 books, including several that deal with the subject of blindness, as well as hundreds of articles and short stories, for British, Indian and American publications.
 He was a staff writer at The New Yorker from 1961 to 1994.

 A 1982 profile, published after Mehta was announced as a MacArthur Fellow, stated that he had "gained critical note as a weaver of profiles, as an interviewer who can interpret character and context in the exchange of words with a subject.
 He is scholarly and journalistic and, above all, a man who thinks things out."
-In 1989, Spy published a critical article about his misogynist attitude toward his assistants and writings that were frequently regarded as dull and self-indulgent.
+In 1989, Jennet Conant produced an article for Spy reflecting on the alleged decline in quality of the New Yorker after the departure of editor William Shawn; recounting criticism of the new editor's "peculiar hobbies" including collecting "aluminium tumblers and plastic handbags", mockery and attacking of "previously untouchable" journalists including Renata Adler and Janet Malcolm, and the fact that "the legions of loyal, tight-lipped young women- the secretaries, typists, fact-checkers and editorial assistants" had begun to "talk.
+Well, moan, really.
+Sob.
+Whine.
+Wail and complain" about "old wounds and ... past injustices", particularly those who were employed to "painstakingly transcribe" what Conant considered the "long-winded, self-obsessed, Oxford-educated English prose" of Mehta, who the article also accused of being unduly demanding and critical of the young women thus employed, asking them personal questions about their habits and lives.
 He left the magazine after, as he claimed, he was "terminated" by editor Tina Brown.

 One of the articles he wrote for The New Yorker in 1961 consisted of interviews with Oxford philosophers.
 A volume of the letters of one of those philosophers, Isaiah Berlin, contains an honest response to Mehta's inquiry about the reactions of his subjects: "You ask me what the reactions of my colleagues are to your piece on Oxford Philosophy...
 [T]hose to whom I have spoken are in various degrees outraged or indignant ...
 The New Yorker is a satirical magazine, and I assume from the start that a satire was intended and not an accurate representation of the truth.
 In any case, only a serious student of philosophy could attempt to do that."
 The article was published as a book, now including other public intellectuals, as Fly and the Fly-Bottle: Encounters with British Intellectuals (1962).

 Mehta's autobiography, titled Continents of Exile, was published in 12 instalments between 1972 and 2004.
 Its first volume, Daddyji (1972), is part autobiography and part biography of Mehta's father.
 Mehta became an American citizen in 1975.